kevalpatel2106/PasscodeView/README.md

 - With the use of *PasscodeView*, you can easily integrate PIN & Fingerprint based authentication in your application.

-## Features:
+### Features:
-This library provides easy and secure PIN authentication view, which
+ This library provides an easy and secure PIN and Pattern based authentication view, which
-- provides access to built-in fingerprint-based authentication.
+ - It provides access to built-in fingerprint-based authentication if the device supports fingerprint hardware.
 This handles all the complexities of integrating the fingerprint API with your application.
-- provide error feedback when PIN entered is wrong.
+ - It provides error feedback when PIN or pattern entered is wrong.
+ - Extremely lightweight.
+ - Supports dynamic PIN sizes for PIN-based authentication.
+That means you don't have to provide a number of PIN digits at runtime.
+ - Supports custom authentication logic for PIN and Pattern.
+That means you can send the PIN or pattern to the server for authentication too.
-- is highly customizable.
+ - It is highly customizable.
 So that you can match it with your application them.
 It provides you control over,
    * color and shape of each key. 👉 [Guide](https://github.com/kevalpatel2106/PasscodeView/wiki/Diffrent-Key-Shapes)
    * localized name of each key in pin keyboard. 👉 [Guide](https://github.com/kevalpatel2106/PasscodeView/wiki/Add-localized-key-names)
-  * size of the each single key.
+   * size of every single key.
-  * color and shape of pin indicators.👉 [Guide](https://github.com/kevalpatel2106/PasscodeView/wiki/Indicators)
+   * color and shape of indicators to display a number of digits in the PIN.👉 [Guide](https://github.com/kevalpatel2106/PasscodeView/wiki/Indicators)
+   * color and shape of pattern indicators.
-  * Control over tactile feedback for key press and authentication success/failure events.
+   * tactile feedback for key press and authentication success/failure events.
-  * Authenticate using the pattern.

 ## Demo:
 **Authentication using PIN/Fingerprint**